 Creamy Roasted Red Pepper Pasta

-This dairy-free, roasted red pepper pasta is creamy and packed with flavor.
+This dairy-free, gluten free, roasted red pepper pasta is creamy and packed with flavor.
 It''s the perfect dish for your next pasta night!

 Servings 6 servings